Campion Hall, Oxford: Lost Michelangelo

 In 2011, a painting "The Crucifixion of Jesus" which had been hanging in a hall of Campion Hall, was thought to have been a long-lost Michelangelo masterpiece worth £100 million.
 The painting was bought by Fr.
 Martin D'Arcy when he was Master of Campion Hall at a Sotheby's auction in the 1930s.
 Some experts argue that the painting dates from towards the end of Michelangelo's life when his eyesight was failing, so is more likely to be a painting by Marcello Venusti.

 The painting was removed from its position on a wall in Campion Hall and sent to the Ashmolean Museum where it is on display.

+Facilities

+Campion Hall stands out from many Oxford colleges by not separating its common rooms for senior and middle members.
+Instead, all facilities are accessible to everyone, including students and fellows.
+The dining hall also lacks a High Table; for formal meals the Master and Fellows sit alongside the students.